 Mitsubishi Electric was the first company accredited under Aichi Prefecture's corporate forestry agreement, which loans prefectural forestland to private companies.
 We started the "Satoyama" Woodland Preservation project at Togokusan under the agreement in 2007.
 Efforts to restore nature on Prefectural forestland provide lessons on the importance and enjoyment of living with nature, and facilitate greater understanding of the environment and society.

-Respecting Biodiversity Poster and Booklet Illustrate Our Relationship with Water and Living Creatures Thinking with Community Members About the Importance of Protecting the Ecosystem In addition to conducting living creature studies and creating field guides based on them, we also created the Mitsubishi Electric and Water Map (a poster) and the Mitsubishi Electric Experience of Life booklet.
+Poster and Booklet Illustrate Our Relationship with Water and Living Creatures

+Thinking with Community Members About the Importance of Protecting the Ecosystem

+In addition to conducting living creature studies and creating field guides based on them, we also created the Mitsubishi Electric and Water Map (a poster) and the Mitsubishi Electric Experience of Life booklet.

 The poster and booklet are the product of working in a region with an abundance of water.
 They introduce mountains and highlands as places rich with water, how they relate to factories as places where water is used, the relationship between water and people, and the role of tidal wetlands as places where water becomes ocean.
 The booklet describes the field studies, summarizes their findings and reports the experiences of employees along with comments from members of participating environmental protection organizations.
 The booklet is filled with tips for thinking together with the community about the importance of maintaining ecosystems.

-Mitsubishi Electric Experience of Life booklet The Mitsubishi Electric Experience of Life booklet is used by local citizens, visitors to the area, and a wide range of age groups.
-Japanese only Click for the Japanese website A larger view of the Mitsubishi Electric and Water Map (poster) 💏 (4.58 MB) Environmental Topics
+Mitsubishi Electric Experience of Life booklet

+The Mitsubishi Electric Experience of Life booklet is used by local citizens, visitors to the area, and a wide range of age groups.

-Mitsubishi Electric Outdoor Classroom
+Japanese only

+Click for the Japanese website

+A larger view of the Mitsubishi Electric and Water Map (poster) 📆 (4.58 MB)

 Outdoor Classroom Objectives

 This program is designed to bring participants together with their colleagues and families to spend time in a natural setting while working toward a common goal in classrooms that are created by employees themselves.
 Find out more about the concept behind the Mitsubishi Electric Outdoor Classrooms program.

-More

-The ingenuity of outdoor classroom leaders can lead to a richer experience for participants.
-This report looks at the Leader Training Seminar, and how leaders active across the country are formed.

-More

 A Handmade Virtuous Circle

 The hands-on creation of classrooms by employee leaders represents an integral aspect of the Mitsubishi Electric approach.
 Through trial and innovation, the classrooms have become increasingly appealing.
 Find out more about the growing number of employee leaders and how the program has evolved.

-More